 NIIED (National Institute for International Education) offers the standard test in 314 centers.
 Of all, 54 are in South Korea, and the rest are in 87 other countries.

 Anyone can take the exam regardless of age.
-Once you pass, you earn an internationally recognized certificate.
-TOPIK is organized six times yearly in South Korea and twice yearly in other nations.
+Upon completion, you receive an internationally recognized certificate.
+TOPIK is held six times per year in South Korea and twice per year in other countries.

 TOPIK I (levels 1 and 2) has two sections: reading and listening.
-In contrast, TOPIK II (levels 3 to 6) comprises three parts: writing, reading, and listening.
+In contrast, TOPIK II (levels 3-6) comprises three parts: writing, reading, and listening.

-To sum up, TOPIK (Test of Proficiency in Korean) measures 3 abilities (writing, listening, and reading) but doesn’t check speaking skills.
+In sum, TOPIK (Test of Proficiency in Korean) assesses 3 abilities (writing, listening, and reading) but doesn’t assess speaking skills.

 What is the purpose of this test?